github/markup/CONTRIBUTING.md

 # Contributing

 This project adheres to the [Open Code of Conduct][code-of-conduct].
-By participating, you are expected to uphold this code.
+By participating, you are expected to honor this code.
 [code-of-conduct]: http://todogroup.org/opencodeofconduct/#GitHub%20Markup/opensource@github.com

 This library's only job is to decide which markup format to use and call out to an external library to convert the markup to HTML (see the [README](README.md) for more information on how markup is rendered on GitHub.com).